sf-wdi-27-28/testing_inventory_capybara/README.md

 ## Getting Started

-1. Fork this repo, and clone it into your `devel` folder on your local machine.
+1. Fork this repo, and clone it into your `devel` or `wdi` folder on your local machine.
 2. Run `bundle install` to install gems.
 3. Run `rake db:setup` to create and migrate the database.
 4. Run `rspec spec/features` in the Terminal.
 You should see firefox start up and run through the specs.
 (See below for chrome)